-As the first school in Australia to be founded by a religious congregation and Western Australia’s first permanent school, the present site of Mercedes College is of unique historical import.
-Yet as remarkable as these dual records may be, it is what has unfailingly taken place on these grounds in the last one hundred and seventy-four years that has shaped and defined its spirit, steeped in a shared living of the Mercy values and traditions.
+As the first school in Australia to be founded by a religious congregation and the home of Western Australia’s first purpose-built school, the present site of Mercedes College is of unique historical import.
+This pioneer building is still standing near our Victoria Avenue gates.
+Yet as remarkable as these dual records may be, it is what has unfailingly taken place on these grounds in the last one hundred and seventy-five years that has shaped and defined its spirit, steeped in a shared living of the Mercy values and traditions.

 Mercedes College traces its origins back to 1846, the early days of the Swan River Colony, when a community of six Sisters of Mercy, under the leadership of Ursula Frayne, arrived from Ireland on the barque Elizabeth.
 The Sisters of Mercy had been founded fifteen years earlier in 1831 by Catherine McAuley.
 Inspired by their foundress Catherine McAuley who had devoted herself and a substantial inheritance to the relief and education of the poor and responding to the need of the fledgling colony where supposedly thousands of European children and two million Aboriginals “awaited the bread of instruction”, the Sisters of Mercy established the pioneer teaching order in Western Australia.